jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

     (h) communication facilities:
     (i) recreational areas:
     (j) lawns, gardens, and outhouses
-  - **fixed-term tenancy** means a tenancy for a fixed term; but, except as provided in section 58(1), does not include such a tenancy that is terminable by notice
+  - **fixed-term tenancy** means a tenancy for a fixed term; but, except as provided in section 58(1) or 58A, does not include such a tenancy that is terminable by notice
   - **the Fund** means the Residential Tenancies Fund established by section 127
   - **goods** means goods, baggage, and chattels of any description; and includes animals and plants; and also includes money, documents, and all other things of value
   - **guarantor** , in relation to a tenancy, means a person who guarantees the performance of the tenant’s obligations, or who indemnifies the landlord against loss that he or she may incur in respect of the tenancy, or who assumes liability for the performance of the obligations of the tenant, and has a corresponding meaning